DoD Cybersecurity Framework

 No. This kit is designed for Level 1 and Level 2 readiness only.
 It is not intended for Level 3 requirements.
 Level 3 is based on a subset of NIST SP 800-172 practices above the Level 2 baseline and involves a government-led assessment by DCMA DIBCAC.
 If your organization is subject to Level 3 requirements, you will need resources specifically designed for that scope.

-The kit includes a gap assessment tool mapped to all 110 NIST SP 800-171 practices, a CMMC readiness checklist for Level 1 and Level 2, a System Security Plan (SSP) template structured for assessor review, a Plan of Action and Milestones (POAM) template, core cybersecurity policy and procedure templates ready for customization, a phase-by-phase implementation roadmap, evidence organization guidance for assessment preparation, and 30 days of email support.
+The kit includes a gap assessment tool mapped to all 110 NIST SP 800-171 practices, a CMMC readiness checklist for Level 1 and Level 2, a System Security Plan (SSP) template structured for assessor review, a Plan of Action and Milestones (POAM) template, core cybersecurity policy and procedure templates ready for customization, a phase-by-phase implementation roadmap, and evidence organization guidance for assessment preparation.

 No. The kit provides templates and structured guidance — your team writes and customizes the content.
 The SSP template gives you the framework and section structure; your team fills it in to accurately describe how each NIST SP 800-171 practice is implemented in your specific environment.
 The policy templates are ready for customization, not meant to be used as-is without review and adaptation to your organization.
 This is a self-directed resource, not a document writing service.